1 and 2

 and the power and the glory forever.

-All those who call themselves Christian, and a lot who don't, are familiar with what is commonly, and wrongly, called "The Lord's Prayer", so when somone mentions prayer it tends to come to mind first.
+All those who call themselves Christian, and a lot who don't, are familiar with what is commonly called "The Lord's Prayer".
+So when somone mentions prayer it tends to come to mind first.

-For these reasons Kingdom Praying begins with considering what Jesus said in Matthew 6'1-13 where the "prayer" is found.
+For these reasons Kingdom Praying begins with considering what it really is as stated by Jesus in Matthew 6'1-13 where the "prayer" is found.

-Secondly, because Believers are in Christ the Holy Spirit is God's divine power, who "has given to us all things that pertain to life and godliness through the knowledge of Him ... by which have been given to us exceedingly great and precious promises," 2 Peter 1'3-4.
+Secondly, because Believers are in Christ God's divine power, the Holy Spirit, "has given to us all things that pertain to life and godliness through the knowledge of Him ... by which have been given to us exceedingly great and precious promises," 2 Peter 1'3-4.

-These two understandings are among many others that are found mainly in the "Kingdom" scriptures of Acts 2'1 to Revelation 3'22.
+In regard to these understandings like these, there are many others that can be found in the "Kingdom" scriptures of Acts 2'1 to Revelation 3'22.

-This is Christ's New Covenant Kingdom word which either supersedes, fulfills, renews, enhances or confirms all earlier scriptures and carries "all things that pertain to life and godliness".
+These are Christ's New Covenant Kingdom scriptures.
+They have the effect of either superseding, fulfilling, renewing, enhancing or confirming all earlier Bible scriptures.
+They convey "all things that pertain to life and godliness".

-Those listening to Jesus' back then heard the teachings that are commonly called "The Sermon on the Mount" (Matthew chapters 5, 6 and 7).
-And when He had finished they responded accordingly:
+Those listeners back then were hearing part of what is now commonly called "The Sermon on the Mount" (Matthew chapters 5, 6 and 7).
+And here's their response: